nachocaru/xaprb.com/content/blog/2008-06-24-percona-wants-to-hire-a-maatkit-developer.md

 date: "2008-06-24"
 permalink: /2008/06/24/percona-wants-to-hire-a-maatkit-developer/
 categories:
-  - Maatkit
-  - Perl
+  - Databases
-  - SQL
+  - Open Source
-  - Tools
+  - Programming
 ---
 [Percona is looking to hire someone][1] to develop [Maatkit][2], among other things.